bennyLCK/tp/docs/UserGuide.md

    - To `add -a` an article we need the following information:
        - Headline (`h/`)
        - Date (`d/`)
-         - We use a single field for the date:
+         - We use a single field for the date.
-           - For drafts, you can use the date you started writing the article.
-           - For published articles, use the date of publication.
        - Status (`s/`)
          - An article can be a `draft`, `published`, or `archived`.
-     - For example: `add -a h/My Article d/20-10-2023 s/draft`
+     - For example: `add -a h/Example Article d/20-10-2023 s/draft`

 3. Now that that's done, let's say you need to find Gill Bate's number to arrange another interview.
     - Typing the command `find Gill Bates` will pull up his contact.